wearebraid/griddle/readme.md

 Here are the default settings that can be overridden in your `griddle-overrides.scss`.
 Feel free to copy them to your own overrides file as a starting point.

+As of version 2.0 all breakpoint values must be provided in `em` values.
+Why? because [`em` values allow for proportional website scaling](https://www.wearebraid.com/articles/proportional-website-scaling) and there is internal math in Griddle being done with `em` values.
+Sass does not allow mixed value math (eg. 100px - 1em) so `em` values must be used for variable declarations.
+Once you declare them though, you'll use the names so its only truly applicable in the variable declarations file.

+I recommend a base font size of `16px` in your project but you do you.

 ```scss
 $g-max-column-width: 4.5em !default; // 72px
 $g-max-gutter-width: 2em !default; // 32px